-For 2018/19 the Council is trialing the provision of additional funds (subject to budget availability) of up to a further £20,000 being available to enable all the mandatory DFG-eligible works, as recommended by the Occupational Therapist, to be carried out.
+From 2018/19 the Council trialled the provision of additional funds (subject to budget availability) of up to a further £20,000 being available to enable all the mandatory DFG-eligible works, as recommended by the Occupational Therapist, to be carried out.
+This additional funding will continue to be available for children where complex adaptations are required and exceed the statutory maximum grant of £30,000.